wali-xp/wali-xp/README.md

 I am a dedicated **Data Analyst** based in New Delhi with a background in **Mathematics (B.Sc.
 Hons)**.I specialize in transforming raw datasets into strategic narratives using SQL, Python, and Power BI and Excel.

 * 🎓 **Education:** B.Sc. in Mathematics, Vinoba Bhave University (2024).
-* 💡 **Core Strength:** Bridging the gap between complex mathematical logic and business intelligence.
+* 💡 **Core Strength:** Bridging the gap between complex mathematical logic and business intelligence

 ---